 Stock up on mixers you enjoy.
 As you try to make new drinks, your collection will expand, so there’s no need to do it all in one day.

 These are the mixers we generally have on hand:

 - Soda water (we use a soda siphon to make it at home)

 - Fresh juice, such as orange or grapefruit

 Depending on which cocktails you prefer, you may also want to stock cans of cola, tonic water, Sprite, tomato juice, or pineapple juice.
 The best cocktails are made with fresh ingredients, so try making drinks with juices you’re drinking otherwise.
 We also recommend using Tomr’s Tonic, a tonic syrup, instead of the sticky sweet stuff sold in grocery stores.

 We always have lemons and limes in the kitchen, as they’re essential to many great and favorite recipes.
-Sugar cubes, or fine white sugar, is also a must for every home bar.
+Sugar cubes, or fine white sugar, are also a must for every home bar.
 It’s also great to have a basil plant and a mint plant in the house so you can make herbal cocktails at the ready.
 Other herbs like sage and thyme are also wonderful garnishes.
-If you like martinis or Bloody Marys, cocktail olives, onions, horseradish, salt, pepper, and hot sauce can also be essential.
+If you like martinis or bloody marys, cocktail olives, onions, horseradish, salt, pepper, and hot sauce can also be essential.